BP-Media/bp-album/readme.txt

 == Changelog ==

+= 0.1.8.12 =
+* Updated the plugins internal version checker
+* Updated strings in the admin menu and user screens for better clarity
+* Added action hooks to allow integration with other plugins

 = 0.1.8.11 =
-* "Compatibility with BuddyPress 1.5"
+* Compatibility with BuddyPress 1.5
-* "Fixed the bug that was restricting file upload size"
+* Fixed the bug that was restricting file upload size
-* "Added de_DE (German) and fr_FR (French) translations"
+* Added de_DE (German) and fr_FR (French) translations
-* "Fixed a bug when users could not be deleted when the activity stream was turned off"
+* Fixed a bug when users could not be deleted when the activity stream was turned off
-* "Removed a filter that was adding <p></p> tags to descriptions"
+* Removed a filter that was adding <p></p> tags to descriptions
-* "Fixed global media page causing user media items to render incorrectly when added to BuddyPress template header"
+* Fixed global media page causing user media items to render incorrectly when added to BuddyPress template header

 = 0.1.8.10 =
-* "Ability to upload files with extensions other than .jpg, .png, and .gif"
+* Ability to upload files with extensions other than .jpg, .png, and .gif
-* "Missing translation text domains on file upload error messages"
+* Missing translation text domains on file upload error messages

 = 0.1.8.9 =
 * "Please upload only JPG, GIF or PNG photos" error when user uploads a file with an upper-case extension (.JPG vs .jpg) fixed.
 This was defect was caused by changes made in BuddyPress 1.2.8 [Tracker Entry](https://www.pivotaltracker.com/story/show/11097197)